- Peel remains a growing Region.

 Estimated Population Without Undercount

-When the estimated undercount is excluded, Peel’s total population stood at approximately 1.44 million persons in Q2 2019, distributed across Peel’s municipalities as follows:
+Excluding estimated undercount, Peel’s total population stood at approximately 1.44 million in Q3 2019, distributed across Peel’s municipalities as follows:

 - City of Mississauga: 731,500 persons;